-Curtis A. Provencher
+Curtis A. Provencher,

+Add affiliations

+Abstract

 Introduction

 Models of climate change predict global temperature increases for terrestrial ecosystems.
 Tropical species at low latitude live near their optimal temperature and can tolerate only relatively narrow temperature fluctuations, making them more susceptible to warming than northern species (Deutsch et al. 2008).
 Species experiencing temperatures above their optimum for too long may avoid unfavorable conditions by migrating to cooler regions or adapting to new warm conditions, but whether either of these is possible depends on the connectivity of the landscape and the severity of thermal stress experienced (Walther et al. 2002).

 Ecotherms, which acquire heat from their external environment, are particularly vulnerable because ambient temperature strongly influences their activity and reproduction (Deutsch et al. 2008).
 Current predictions of species response to climate change depend on measures of their lethal thermal limits, but organisms experience costs to their physiological functions far before reaching their ecological death (Evans & Hoffman 2012).
 For better predictions on how rising temperatures will impact species, a more accurate proxy for assessing sub-lethal stress must be identified.